Jason2866/pystand/README.md

 ## Installation and Upgrade

 Python 3.8 or later is required.

-Arch Linux users can install [`pystand` from the AUR](https://aur.archlinux.org/packages/pystand) and skip this section.
+### Compiled Executable Binaries

+**Note: Compiled executable binaries for Linux, macOS and Windows are available in the [GitHub release section](https://github.com/bulletmark/pystand/releases).
+These standalone executables do not require Python to be installed on your system.**

+### Install via Package Managers

 Note [pystand is on PyPI](https://pypi.org/project/pystand/) so the easiest way to install it is to use [`uv tool`][uvtool] (or